MileHacker Logo

 Huanglong Cable Car

 No cable cars or funiculars exist within Jiuzhaigou National Park itself.
-However, Huanglong Scenic Area features a cable car that transports visitors to the upper section of the park, allowing for a downhill walk through its calcified terraces.
+However, Huanglong Scenic Area features a cable car that transports tourists to the upper section of the park, permitting a downhill walk through its calcified terraces.
 This is quicker and energy at Huanglong.

 Accessibility Services